hotmeshio/sdk-typescript/docs/developer_guide.md

 ```

 ## Define Activity Topics
-A well-defined topic space is crucial for the efficient functioning of your workflows.
+A well-defined topic space is crucial for the efficient functioning of transactional workflows.
 With a solid grounding in the business process, you can effectively describe how outside callers invoke workflows and how one workflow invokes another.

 *Workflows must subscribe to and publish to exactly one topic.* In this example, the **Approve Order Price** worfklow declares its relevant topics.